AdobeDocs/campaign.en/help/v7/production/using/build-upgrade.md

 1. Perform a full backup of the databases for all instances of the source and target environments.

-1. Get the latest version of your [server configuration file](../../installation/using/the-server-configuration-file.md).
+1. Get the latest version of your .

 1. [Download the latest build](https://experience.adobe.com/#/downloads/content/software-distribution/en/campaign.html).
 [Learn more](https://docs.adobe.com/content/help/en/experience-cloud/software-distribution/home.html).

-You also need to know all the [useful command lines](../../installation/using/command-lines.md) before starting a build upgrade:
+You also need to know all the  before starting a build upgrade:

 * **nlserver pdump**: lists running processes
 * **nlserver pdump -who**: lists active client sessions